 Rural Secondary Education (SAT)

-Fabretto recognizes access to secondary education as a basic human right.
-In 2007, Fabretto began to implement an innovative high-school program called SAT for its initials in Spanish (Sistema de Aprendizaje Tutorial) in remote rural communities.
-The SAT curriculum is built on four main pillars: mathematics, science, language & communication, and community service.
-Students also learn how to identify economic opportunities in their communities and develop small business initiatives (such as cash crops, beekeeping, raising chickens, etc.) through student-run cooperatives.
-The SAT program is an alternative secondary education program accredited by the Ministry of Education (MINED).
+Fabretto recognizes access to secondary education as a human right.
+In 2007, Fabretto launched an innovative secondary education program called SAT (Tutorial Learning System) in remote rural communities.
+SAT was designed by the Colombian institution FUNDAEC (Foundation for the Application and Teaching of Sciences).
+The six pillars of the SAT curriculum include mathematics, natural sciences, literature, language and communication, agricultural technology, and community service.
+Through SAT, students learn to identify economic opportunities in their communities and to develop small business initiatives through cooperatives, student alliances, or individual initiatives.
+Fabretto is the only organization in Nicaragua offering the Tutorial Learning System (SAT), an alternative secondary education program, endorsed by the Ministry of Education since 2007.

-- Train specialized tutors in the SAT methodology
+- Continuous training of tutors in the SAT methodology.

 Download the SAT Program brochure here.

 Learn more about the impact of Fabretto education programs on the News Blog.